KaladinX/github-glossary-hover/README.md

 2. Go to about:debugging
 3. Click "This Firefox"
 4. Click "Load Temporary Add-on"
-5. Select any file from the extension directory
+5. Navigate to the extension directory and select `manifest.json`

+After installation, you may need to:
+1. Click the extension icon in your toolbar
+2. Click the gear/settings icon
+3. Enable permissions for "Access your data for github.com"
+4. Refresh any open GitHub pages

 ## Development
 This extension is built using vanilla JavaScript and CSS.